-Activities and sub-activities under program 2.0 Acquisition, Restoration and Public Works that may include capital improvement projects are: 2.1 Land Acquisition, 2.2.1 Water Resource Development Projects, 2.2.3 Other Water Source Development Activities, 2.3 Surface Water Projects, and 2.5 Facilities Construction and Major Renovations.
-The NWFWMD has projects in categories 2.1, 2.3, 2.5 and 2.6.
+Activities and sub-activities under program 2.0 Acquisition, Restoration and Public Works that may include capital improvement projects are: 2.1 Land Acquisition, 2.2.1 Water Resource Development Projects, 2.2.2 Water Supply Development Assistance, 2.3 Surface Water Projects, 2.5 Facilities Construction and Major Renovations and 2.6 Other Acquisition and Restoration Activities.
+The NWFWMD has applicable CIP projects in categories 2.1, 2.3, 2.5 and 2.6.

 Activities under program 3.0 Operation and Maintenance of Lands and Works that may include capital improvement projects are: 3.1 and 3.2.
-Of these, the NWFWMD only has capital improvement projects in activity 3.1.
+The NWFWMD does not have any applicable capital improvement projects in these activities.